Three Days From Cascades to Coast

 Day 1 - Eugene and the Willamette Valley

-Just east of downtown tour the University of Oregon campus, home to historic Hayward Field.
-While on campus, stop at the University of Oregon Museum of Natural and Cultural History, home to the world’s oldest pair of shoes!
+Just east of downtown tour the University of Oregon campus, home to Hayward Field, the college's track and field stadium and site of the Olympic Trials in 2021.
+While on campus, stop at the University of Oregon Museum of Natural and Cultural History and see the world’s oldest pair of shoes!
+(Shoes are a big deal in Eugene-Springfield, where Nike was created.)

 Spend the afternoon driving through the beautiful wine country of the Willamette Valley, best seen along Territorial Highway.
 Stop at a tasting room to sample world-famous Oregon Pinot Noirs.